 docker run -d -p 8787:8787 --name popcompr -e USER=mrajeev -e PASSWORD=pass popcompr:latest

-in your browser and then use the username and password to use Rstudio.
+Navigate to http://localhost:8787 in your browser and then use the username and password to use Rstudio.

 This package is in it’s very starting stages.
 Here’s the planned/proposed dev.

-to be faster and cleanerraster::canProcessInMemory
+iso_codes to geoBoundaries_datamatch_nearest to be faster and cleanerraster::canProcessInMemory)